-In veterinary circles the jury is still out on why so many pets today are suffer from kidney disease.
+In veterinary circles, the jury is still out on why so many pets today are suffering from kidney disease.
 Cats are twice as likely to get kidney disease than dogs (Veterinary Medical Data Base, University of Purdue) which largely rules out a genetics cause.
 If genetics were solely to blame, then dogs should suffer more than cats, as they have been isolated into smaller gene pools than cats.
 The fact that cats are more prone to the illness than dogs, suggests that an environmental factor is most certainly involved.
-Here’s the top 9 reasons, all but one of them is related to improper diet:

 9 Reasons Why Dry Dog Food Causes Kidney Disease in Dogs